ShaunCurtis/CEC.Blazor/In Process Articles/Building a Database Application in Blazor - Part 3.md

 ### Implementing CRUD Pages

+We'll look at the editor in detail to see how the components are structured and edit functionality implemented.

 #### The View

 The routed view is a very simple component.
-We separate out the actual view component from the routed view so we can use the component in other pages such as the modal dialog viewer.
+We separate the actual view component from the routed view.
+It's used in other pages such as the modal dialog viewer.

 ```c#
 // CEC.Blazor.WASM.Client/Routes/WeatherForecastEditorView.razor